sbcgua/mockup_loader/README.md

 Finally, it is possible to return just one field of the first matching record e.g. Document type of a document selected by number.
 For this specify the field to return in `I_FIELD_ONLY` param.
 See [REFERENCE.md](docs/REFERENCE.md).

 ![accessor pattern](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/sbcgua/mockup_loader/master/docs/mockup-stub.puml)

+#### Stub control

+Generated stub instance implements `ZIF_MOCKUP_LOADER_STUB_CONTROL` interface, which allows:
+- temporarily enable/disable separate or all stubbed methods, which might be useful for some specific testing situations
+- accessing to call counters (method was called X times)
+- in plans: potentially, caching call parameters

 ### Deep data loading